French

 N.B.

 i) Students not placed in FSL220H1 or higher by the Placement test must first complete FSL122H1 before starting this program.
-Students exempted from FSL220H1/ FSL222H1 may replace it with any FRE 200+ or FRE 300+ level course.
+Students exempted from FSL220H1/ FSL222H1 may replace it with any FRE 200+ or FSL 300+ level course.

 French Language and French Linguistics Major (Arts Program) - ASMAJ0525